Sharding in Managed Service for ClickHouse®

 When you create a cluster, a shard named

-is automatically added to it.
+shard1is automatically added to it.
 This shard includes all hosts in the cluster.
-When you create a cluster with multiple hosts, replication support is automatically enabled. -
+When you create a multi-host cluster, replication support is automatically enabled. -

-You can add the appropriate number of shards to the created cluster.
+You can add as many shards as you need to the created cluster.

-To fully benefit from all advantages of sharding, your cluster should have at least two shards.
+To make the most of sharding, your cluster should have at least two shards.
 Using a distributed table and a single shard is equivalent to using replication without sharding.
-It only protects against data loss when one or more shard replica hosts fail; however, it does not provide distributed data storage.
+It only protects you against data loss when one or multiple shard replica hosts fail; however, it does not provide distributed data storage.

 -